martinmunoznz/sf-fire-incidents-analysis/README.md

 - Export visualizations and datasets to PDF or Excel
 - Upload the data to a cloud data warehouse like BigQuery
 - Implement scheduled runs using Airflow or Prefect
+- Model fact/dimension schema and load it into a BI system (e.g. Power BI, Superset)

 ---